Republic of China (1912–1949): Foreign relations

 Before the Nationalist government was ousted from the mainland, the Republic of China had diplomatic relations with 59 countries, including Australia, Canada, Cuba, Czechoslovakia, Estonia, France, Germany, Guatemala, Honduras, Italy, Japan, Latvia, Lithuania, Norway, Panama, Siam, the Soviet Union, Spain, the United Kingdom, the United States, and the Holy See.
 The Republic of China was able to maintain most of these diplomatic ties, at least initially following the retreat to Taiwan.
 Chiang Kai-shek had vowed to quickly return and "liberate" the mainland, an assurance that became a cornerstone of the ROC's post 1949 foreign policy.

 The foreign concessions that existed prior to the Republic continued to exist.
 By the early 1930s China regained sovereignty over around 2/3rds of them.

+Sports

 The ROC did try to participate in a variety of entities for the international community including the League of Nations along with its successor the United Nations and the Olympic Games.
 It was hoped by the government that participating in the Olympic Games this could give more legitimacy to the country in the eyes of the international community and "sports could also cultivate modern citizens and a strong nation".
 The Republic of China sent athletes to the 1924 Summer Olympics in Paris, 1932 Summer Olympics in Los Angeles, 1936 Summer Olympics in Berlin and the 1948 Summer Olympics but no athletes won any medals.
 For 1928 a single athlete was sent.
 Although athletes were sent to the 1924 games they did not participate in the games.